Hardcover edition, 2015.

 One of the first prisoners that a visitor to the Fort Breendonk National Memorial learns about is Israel Neumann.
 An immigrant from Nisko, Poland, Neumann was incarcerated at Breendonk for some nine months before he was murdered.
 His story as presented on the audioguide at the memorial is heartrending.

-Through my research, I was able to provide additional background information about Neumann, including some minor arrests for peddling without a license in Antwerp.
+Through my research, I was able to obtain additional background information about Neumann, including some minor arrests for peddling without a license in Antwerp.

 But my most surprising find was the fact, buried in his Belgium immigration documents from 1927, that his family lived in Brooklyn, New York.

-Ellis Island passenger manifests revealed that Israel had immigrated to New York with most of his family (his parents Simon and Anna/Chana; three sisters named Cipora, Schifra, and Sima; and two brothers named Shie and Meilich) in 1921; their last name was misspelled as Neumain.
+Ellis Island passenger manifests revealed that Israel had immigrated to New York with most of his family (his parents Simon Neumann and Anna/Chana Knopf Neumann; three sisters named Cipora, Schifra, and Sima; and two brothers named Shie and Meilich) in 1921; their last name was misspelled as Neumain.
 They arrived on the SS Roussillon on February 1, 1921.
-Another son (Hyman Jacob) had preceded the family to New York and was living in the Bronx at 2074 Mapes Avenue.
-Another son named David arrived a month later on March 23, 1921.
-Two others, Bina Neumann Wisenfeld and Adolph Neumann, apparently stayed in Europe and did not immigrate tothe United States.
+Their eldest son (Chaim Hyman Jacob) had preceded the family to New York on the SS Friedrich der Grosse in 1907 and was living in the Bronx at 2074 Mapes Avenue.
+Another son named David arrived a month later on March 23, 1921 on the SS Finland.
+Two other siblings, Bina Neumann Wiesenfeld and Adolph Neumann, apparently stayed in Europe (Adolph may have resided in Romania according to one document) and did not immigrate to the United States.

 I was unable to locate any information on the family from 1921-1925.
 The first U.S. record of the Neumanns came in 1925 with the New York census of that year.
 Four years after their arrival, six members of the family (now spelled Newman) were residing at 570 Van Siclen Avenue in Brooklyn: parents Simon (a Hebrew teacher) and Anna with two daughters and two sons, all now with American first names.
-The daughters listed on the census were Sadie (most likely Schifra) and Sylvia (Sima); the sons were Sam (Israel) and Murry (Meilech; he later changed his name to Milton).
+The daughters listed on the census were Sadie ( Schifra) and Sylvia (Sima); the sons were Sam (Israel) and Murry (Meilech--later changed to Milton).
 Neither Cipora nor Shie were living with the family by then.
 Sidney had gone off on his own, and Cipora (Celia) had died July 11, 1921, just six months after her arrival.

 Israel lived in the U.S. for four years.
 For unknown reasons, he applied for a Polish Passport at the Polish Consulate in New York on July 31, 1925.
 Sometime after that, he returned to Europe (most likely to Le Havre).